yugabyte/yugabyte-db/README.md

 * **Powerful RDBMS capabilities** Yugabyte SQL (*YSQL* for short) reuses the query layer of PostgreSQL (similar to Amazon Aurora PostgreSQL), thereby supporting most of its features (datatypes, queries, expressions, operators and functions, stored procedures, triggers, extensions, etc).
 Here is a detailed [list of features currently supported by YSQL](https://docs.yugabyte.com/preview/explore/ysql-language-features/postgresql-compatibility/).

-* **Distributed transactions** The transaction design is based on the Google Spanner architecture.
+* **Distributed transactions** The [transaction design](https://docs.yugabyte.com/preview/architecture/transactions/) is based on the Google Spanner architecture.
 Strong consistency of writes is achieved by using Raft consensus for replication and cluster-wide distributed ACID transactions using *hybrid logical clocks*. *Snapshot*, *serializable* and *read committed* isolation levels are supported.
 Reads (queries) have strong consistency by default, but can be tuned dynamically to read from followers and read-replicas.

 * **Continuous availability** YugabyteDB is extremely resilient to common outages with native failover and repair.
 YugabyteDB can be configured to tolerate disk, node, zone, region, and cloud failures automatically.
 For a typical deployment where a YugabyteDB cluster is deployed in one region across multiple zones on a public cloud, the RPO is 0 (meaning no data is lost on failure) and the RTO is 3 seconds (meaning the data being served by the failed node is available in 3 seconds).
+Learn more at [Resiliency, high availability, and fault tolerance](https://docs.yugabyte.com/preview/explore/fault-tolerance/)

 * **Horizontal scalability** Scaling a YugabyteDB cluster to achieve more IOPS or data storage is as simple as adding nodes to the cluster.
+To understand how YugabyteDB scales, see [Horizontal scalability](https://docs.yugabyte.com/preview/explore/linear-scalability/)

 * **Geo-distributed, multi-cloud** YugabyteDB can be deployed in public clouds and natively inside Kubernetes.
 It supports deployments that span three or more fault domains, such as multi-zone, multi-region, and multi-cloud deployments.
 It also supports xCluster asynchronous replication with unidirectional master-slave and bidirectional multi-master configurations that can be leveraged in two-region deployments.
 To serve (stale) data with low latencies, read replicas are also a supported feature.
+Learn more at [Build multi-cloud applications ](https://docs.yugabyte.com/preview/develop/multi-cloud/)

 * **Multi API design** The query layer of YugabyteDB is built to be extensible.
 Currently, YugabyteDB supports two distributed SQL APIs: **[Yugabyte SQL (YSQL)](https://docs.yugabyte.com/preview/api/ysql/)**, a fully relational API that re-uses query layer of PostgreSQL, and **[Yugabyte Cloud QL (YCQL)](https://docs.yugabyte.com/preview/api/ycql/)**, a semi-relational SQL-like API with documents/indexing support with Apache Cassandra QL roots.